-ABO plays by professional league rules, including: leading off, infield fly, calling balks, and stealing bases.
+ABO plays by professional league rules, including leading off, infield fly, calling balks, and stealing bases.
 Balls and strikes are counted and scored accordingly: a batter is out after three strikes and a batter walks after four balls.
 ABO is designed for players who are fully able to actively participate on a dirt-grass field.
 Each participant plays independently on the field and must be able to control and swing a wood bat.
 Our games are player-pitched and the only adaptation from a traditional program is the ball itself (for safety purposes).
 Each game is seven to nine innings.
 No previous experience is required.

-Tri-State Continentals General Manager: Bill Fenbers
+Tri-State Continentals Founder: Bill Fenbers

 ABO Commissioner: Taylor Duncan